Multi-PA: A Multi-perspective Benchmark on Privacy Assessment for Large Vision-Language Models: Introduction

 \section{Introduction}

 \IEEEPARstart{S}{ince} the emergence of ChatGPT \cite{OpenAI}, Large Language Models (LLMs) have attracted significant attention and become pivotal to the advancement of artificial intelligence.
-With the scaling up of training data and model parameters, the comprehension and reasoning capabilities of LLMs have improved substantially \cite{achiam2023gpt,anil2023palm,jiang2023mistral,touvron2023llama}.
-Building upon these advancements, recent research has incorporated visual modalities into LLMs \cite{bai2023qwen,chen2023minigpt,liu2024visual,team2023gemini,zhu2023minigpt,wang2023cogvlm}, giving rise to Large Vision-Language Models (LVLMs).
+Recent research has incorporated visual modalities into LLMs \cite{bai2023qwen,chen2023minigpt,liu2024visual,team2023gemini,zhu2023minigpt,wang2023cogvlm}, giving rise to Large Vision-Language Models (LVLMs).
 LVLMs typically consist of three essential components \cite{yin2023survey}: an image encoder, a text encoder, and a strategy for aligning the information from both encoders.
 LVLMs demonstrate outstanding performance across a variety of tasks, including image captioning, visual question answering, \textit{etc}.